scotthurwitz1/airdropfarmingxrp/README.md

 offer create- executing sell orders on the ledger for each account

-I successfully dealt with the challenges of such a project.
+There were a few challenges that arose.
 For example the specifics surrounding verifying transactions on the ledger after executing them, fee adjustments that emerged as activity on the ledger expanded, are two emergent behaviors that I dealt with specific to the xrpl's style of execution.
 As a result I have a moderate level of comfort navigating the xrpl-py codebase.